 So it’s that time of year.
 Once again, in the northern parts of the globe the days are short and often dark.
 Hours of actually recognizing that warm, blinding light from our nearest star are fewer and your body’s lack of vitamin D makes you question all of your life’s decisions that made you end up/stay in this part of the world.

-- Take vitamin D supplements daily.
-You’ll need it and it will make a difference.
-The lack of sunlight means you have to take matter into your own hands.
-Get it from the nearest pharmacy or order online.
+- For me, taking vitamin D supplements daily is a must.
+Since I live in the north I barely see the sun throughout the winter.
+The lack of sunlight means I have to take matter into my own hands.
+I get mine from the nearest pharmacy or order online.

 - Go out more.
 Not like partying or anything like that, but go out in nature.
 Preferrably while there’s daylight so you don’t trip over those snow-covered rocks.
 Breathing in the fresh air and enjoying the natural light is really good for you.